madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 ```

 Tearing is visible up and now in Chrome browser given its GPU usage, but also in sometimes VLC given it also uses hardware acceleration for video.
 There are some more hints to try [here](http://askubuntu.com/questions/766725/annoying-flickering-in-16-04-lts-chrome).
 For Chrome, force-enabling GPU rasterization for all layers, via `chrome://flags/#enable-gpu-rasterization`, seems to fix the issue for me in 16.10.

-###Screen

-u41-70 comes with a full-hd [TFT](https://www.quora.com/What-is-the-difference-between-an-IPS-screen-and-a-TFT-screen) LCD, which is ok for its kind.
-Black was not rendered as I expected and given, I am using [redshift](http://jonls.dk/redshift/), I configured gamma to be 0.8 for day and night.
-This improves the readability of black and gray text.

 ###High DPI